← All Posts

 Facebook Marketplace

 Free to list and genuinely high traffic.
-The problems are well known: tyre kickers, people who ask if it is still available and then disappear, and no real payment protection on either side.
+The problems are well known, low ball offers, countless "is this available" messages with no real purchase intent, and ghosting, most of us are guilty of this ourselves.
+There is also no real payment protection on either side.
 It works best for bulkier items where local pickup makes sense, like a large tent or a kayak.
 For anything under a few hundred dollars it can feel like more effort than it is worth.

 Gumtree